codec-xyz/photo_frame_manager/readme.md

 ## Photo Frame Type Files

+Some fully setup picture frames are included with this package.

 These files define picture frames.
 They are a set of picture frames that should look the same but have different aspect ratios.
-They also hold a material that gets copied and used for the photo.
+They also hold a material that gets copied and used for the photo and other settings.

-> Free to use picture frames fully setup for this package can be downloaded here https://github.com/codec-xyz/photo_frame_manager/releases/tag/v2.0.0
->
-> These picture frames are CC0 (Public Domain)

 **If you want to setup your own** bring the model(s) into unity in any format that can be drop directly into a scene for example: .fbx, .obj, .blend, .prefabs, etc. Then right click in the project file view > **Create** > **Photo Frame Type**